fbpx

 The most commonly used law for enforcing civil rights is 42 U.S.C. § 1983.
 This law is pretty straightforward—if a state or local government employee uses their government position to violate a citizen’s constitutional rights, the citizen can file a lawsuit.
 The citizen can recover damages (money) and, in some cases, their attorney’s fees, thereby encouraging private enforcement of this law.

 Civil rights claims come in a lot of shapes and sizes, including claims involving police officer misconduct (excessive force), gender or race discrimination in public employment (equal protection), and restricting speech (free speech).
-Sometimes, these constitutional claims can even be joined with other civil rights claims that are protected by other laws (e.g., laws that prohibit employment discrimination).

 If Your Civil Rights Have been violated, You may be entitled to compensation